 5. Design your garden to store water.
 Build good soil with ample organic material, so that the water that goes into the soil will stay there.
 If you are on a slope, create swales, long ditches, or terraced dents in your garden that capture water, letting it filter in slowly.

 6. Collect water!
 Use the roofs of your house, greenhouse, and garden shed to collect water in dedicated rain barrels.
 Every bit of water that the clouds offer us counts for water not taken out of our shared supply.
 Taking advantage of existing natural systems is at the very heart of organic gardening, and few more obvious natural resources exist than rain water.
 Don’t waste it!

 7. Recycle water.
 Consider hydroponic and aquaponic solutions that circulate water through specialized planters.
 There are scores of excellent DIY hydroponic systems described on YouTube and other open source media.
 Other simple systems like vertical gardening allow water to drain from one container to another, supplying each container over a short time.

 8. Know your plants.
-Established perennial plants may only need a few centimeters of water once a week, but other plants like tomatoes are water hogs.
+Established perennial plants may only need a few centimetres of water once a week, but other plants like tomatoes are water hogs.
 It’s alright if plants droop a little in the intense heat of the day, but it’s a clear sign that more water (or deeper watering) is needed in the morning.
 Containers and raised beds tend to drain faster than garden beds set in the ground.
 Be sensitive to drainage and evaporation as natural processes, and plant accordingly.

 Watering well is about knowing your plants and working with your garden to create a schedule that works.
 This year, become a water-savvy gardener, take action to change the amount of water you use to grow healthier, less water-stressed plants.
 Use good watering practice to do your part for the environment in the comfort of your own organic vegetable garden.